apify/actor-whitepaper/README.md

 TODO: Explain more, show example

+### Continuous integration and delivery

+TODO: Mention CI/CD, e.g. how to integrate with GiHub etc.

 ## Sharing & Community

 TODO: Motivation - why building on Apify is easier than building your own SaaS